Learning to self-learn: L2SL

 Course access and delivery process:

 * A Whats App group will be created for each edition of the program.
+Fresh cohorts ( batches) are created on the first Monday of every month.
 The group formation is not contingent on a minimum number being enrolled.
-The program will be delivered, even if there is only one participant, enrolled, for a particular week
+The program will be delivered, even if there is only one participant, enrolled, for a particular month.

 - If any course participant has a query, question or observation, and if it concerns the whole group, (s)he may raise it, instantly, within the Group.

 - However, if it is meant as a message to the Course Administrator only, please prefer sending a direct message, rather than posting it in the group.

 - If I can make a quick, short and effective response, without losing the thread of the conversation,I will respond immediately, else I will respond later.

 - All the posts and conversations (including audio) will remain with you until you consciously and deliberately delete them.
 This is the greatest advantage of this method